Jrive204/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-I prefer Redux with hooks, its as simple to use as context and reducer but can do alot more especially with the use of middleware.
+I prefer Redux with hooks, its as simple to use as context and reducer but can do a lot more especially with the use of middleware.